 USDA loans can only be used when the home is the borrower's primary residence.
 You can't use the USDA loan program to buy a vacation house, second home, or rental/investment property.

-What types of properties are eligible for USDA loans?
+What types of homes are eligible for USDA loans?

 USDA loans are meant to finance single-family properties.
 They can be used to finance several different types of properties, including: